Androz2091/k8s-infrastructure/README.md

 ### 🦙 Sylvain

-Even with all this documentation, your only option may be to ask Sylvain for help.
+Even with all this documentation, your only possible solution to fix a deployment issue may be to ask Sylvain for help.
 Your best hope is probably to find him at AGEPOLY late enough in the evening so that he's not 100% busy, but also just before he starts playing babyfoot.

 ## 🚀 Apps